kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 2 - Seven circles, one for each sample located in the Americas.
-The area of each circle is proportional to the number of common variants within that sample from the 1000 Genomes Project.
+        <span style="font-weight: bold;">Figure 2 - Number of common variants in seven samples from the Americas.</span> The area of each circle is proportional to the number of common variants within that sample from the 1000 Genomes Project.
 A “common” variant is defined as having a minor allele frequency of greater than 5%, where the minor allele identity is determined by its global allele frequency (its frequency across all samples in the 1000 Genomes Project).
 The number of individuals within each sample has also been included to ensure that this quantity is relatively consistent between samples.
     </p>
 </center>
 <br>

-The levels of genetic diversity vary between samples, shown as differences in the number of common variants; African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) display the highest levels of variation.
+The levels of genetic diversity, shown as differences in the number of common variants, vary between samples: African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) display the highest levels of variation.
 Similar to Figure 1 from Donovan et al. (2019), we implement an Euler diagram to visualize the amount of overlap in common genetic variation between samples (Figure 3).
 This style of visualization is like a Venn diagram, with the added property that the areas and overlaps of the shapes are proportional to the number of common variants in the corresponding samples.

 <br>
 <div id="figure3" style="display: flex; justify-content: center;"></div>